j-morano/rrwnet/README.md

 ![Graphical_abstract](https://github.com/j-morano/rrwnet/assets/48717183/a573ce81-1b15-4dad-8cd7-c55bb1a049ef)

-This work is the continuation of the work presented in the paper ["Simultaneous segmentation and classification of the retinal arteries and veins from color fundus images"](https://doi.org/10.1016/j.artmed.2021.102116).
+This approach builds on our previous work presented in the paper ["Simultaneous segmentation and classification of the retinal arteries and veins from color fundus images"](https://doi.org/10.1016/j.artmed.2021.102116).

 ## TODO